kudelskisecurity/oramfs/README.md

 # Advanced Usage

 Note that `oramfs` requires to be run as root.
-The reason for this is that this software relies on an external additional layer, to obtain a working filesystem, such as setting up a loop device and formatting it as ext4.
+The reason for this is that this software relies on an external additional layer, to obtain a working filesystem, such as setting up a loop device, formatting it as ext4, and more importantly, mounting it.

 Run the produced executable directly or run it via cargo with `cargo run --release`.